 Quincy Public Schools administers standardized assessments as required by the state of Illinois annually.
 Results from these tests automatically become part of the student permanent record when we receive the scores.
-If you do not want scores to appear on the student's permanent record, please contact your child's principal or SAM.
-More information about the specific assessments QPS administers is available on the QPS website.
+If you do not want scores to appear on the student's permanent record, please contact your child's principal or Academic Leader.
+More information about the specific assessments used at QPS is available on the QPS website.